 The Standard Series uses our original "dry samples" and is designed for use either with added artificial reverberation or to take advantage of the natural acoustics of the room or building in which the sample set is to be played.
 The advantages of this approach are that the resulting samples are closer to how a real pipe sounds in a given space and have much greater clarity.
 It allows for the combining of different stops or part stops to produce complete and cohesive instruments to almost any specification or tonal ideal.
 This is not possible with conventional wet samples since the inherent acoustics of such samples prevent a satisfactory result to be achieved.

 The Trio Series also uses dry samples but was designed to provide smaller instruments for practice in the home or for very small chapels.
 Currently, only one model is available currently although others may become available in due course as suitable instruments are found to sample.

 The forthcoming Facsimile Series uses both dry and wet samples of complete instruments.
-Currently under development, the series will represent existing instruments either as they stand or in some cases with small additions to the existing specification.
+Currently still under development, the series will represent existing instruments either as they stand or in some cases with small additions to the existing specification.
 Where possible, both wet and dry samples will be taken from different perspectives.
 In cases where wet samples cannot be used for ambient reasons, they will be presented in the same manner as the Studio sets.

 Bells etc. Series

 This series covers miscellaneous instruments other than pipe organs which are closely related to the organ or found in the same environment.
 Currently only the Bells + Carillon and the Harmonium library are available but other ones are in development.

 Please click on any of the buttons to the left of this page for further details of the sample set offered in each series.

 questions or comments about this web site.